Skip to main content

 ...

-• pre-drain job: live-migrate or shutdown VMs on a node.
-When the job completes, the embedded Rancher service upgrades RKE2 runtime on a node.
+• pre-drain job: Live-migrates or shuts down virtual machines on the node.
+Once completed, the embedded Rancher service upgrades the RKE2 runtime on the node.

 $ kubectl get jobs -n harvester-system -l harvesterhci.io/upgradeComponent=node